2 - A REAL Easter Egg Hunt at the Ames Farm

 Although I fondly remember early childhood visits to "Jamestown", my true love for the farm blossomed in my teen years with trips up from Wilmington with Grandpa.
 Warren Ezra Ames was Uncle Chuck's older brother.

 Sitting next to Grandpa as we meandered through Pennsylvania up to the farm was always a fun adventure.
-The single lane roads would wind through small towns where we would predictably be slowed down by a less hurried driver in front of us.
+Before many of the highways, the single lane roads would wind through small towns where we would predictably be slowed down by a less hurried driver in front of us.
 Without fail, Grandpa would mumble "Damn locals", glancing over at me flickering a quick wink.
-We would often listen to some big band classics from tapes I would buy or make for the journey.
+We would often listen to big band classics from tapes I would buy or make for the journey.
 Mostly we just drove.
 Often silent.
 Never awkward.

 Finally at the barn, Grandpa would quietly follow Chuck up the aisle as Chuck effortlessly danced from cow to cow - his feet almost seeming to hit the exact same spots they did only hours before in the day's first milking.
 There wouldn't be a lot of talking.
 Just being there was enough.
 Just being there seemed to mean a lot to both of them.